-From exploring charming Hope Street to seeking out the city’s most hidden gems, our Liverpool jazz night guide has got you covered.
+From the city’s best-loved bars to seeking out hidden gems, our Liverpool jazz night guide has got you covered.

 When: Every Sunday at 9:00pm

 Where: 60 Roscoe Street, Liverpool

 Dating back to the 1700s, you’ll find The Grapes pub sitting in the heart of Liverpool’s historic Georgian Quarter.
 The cosy pub was one of the Fab Four’s favourite drinking spots and remains a sentimental favourite to locals today.